Hackerthonweb3/pon/README.md

   - Privacy fighter ：Adding NFT collector badge to use in case use wants to have more security for their NFTs but still use ZK Badge for reputation.
   - Sybil Killer：Using PoN SBT as Zk Sismo badge to prove that they made real connections to people.

-Second one would be 'PoN(Proof of Networking)' and can probably have graphics with two people meeting to represent networking or any PoN related graphics

 ### Technical details